An objective comparison of the best EHR patient portals

 The following three EHR patient portals featured here were ranked as the top products in the annual report.

-The MyChart patient portal solution provides a standard array of patient portal features such as allowing patients to access their medical records, message their doctors, access patient education materials, attend e-visits, request medication renewals, complete questionnaires, and schedule appointments.
+The MyChart patient portal solution, by Epic EHR, provides a standard array of patient portal features such as allowing patients to access their medical records, message their doctors, access patient education materials, attend e-visits, request medication renewals, complete questionnaires, and schedule appointments.
 The portal can also be used in an inpatient setting whereby a patient in the hospital can access MyChart to stay in touch with their care team, review their schedule, access personalized patient education materials, and request help.
 Lastly, the portal can be accessed through the health features loaded on Apple devices, MyChart’s mobile capabilities enable patients to use patient portal features from their mobile device.

 The patient portal is available as an add-on to the EHR package with users reporting a cost of approximately $2 per patient per year.